nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `timetable < /fancy | /simple >`

-Note: Some terminals (mainly Windows terminals) do not support fancy mode.
+Note: Fancy mode features sleek unicode characters and coloured output.
+Some terminals (mainly Windows terminals) do not support fancy mode.
 If you run `timetable /fancy` on terminals that do not support it, the output may not be readable.
 If neither of the options `/fancy` or `/simple` are specified, then YAMOM will attempt to decide the best view for you.

 Example of usage: